AdarshMJ/BackwardSmoothingBalancing/README.md

 ## My hypothesis
 1. Find better way to initialize the GNN model weights.
 This work for instance - [Are GATs Out of Balance?](https://arxiv.org/pdf/2310.07235) proposes a way to initialize the model weights (balanced+orthogonal initialization).
 2. By initializing the weights in balance, we can mitigate backward smoothing!
-Since balancing the weights lead to effective gradient flow and thus curbs grandient vanishing consequently tackling backward oversmoothing.
+Since balancing the weights lead to effective gradient flow and thus curbs gradient vanishing consequently tackling backward oversmoothing.

 ## How to use the code
 ### Pre-requisities